tldr-pages/tldr/pages/linux/size.md

 > Displays the sizes of sections inside binary files.
 > More information: <https://sourceware.org/binutils/docs/binutils/size.html>.

-- Display the size of sections of object or executable file:
+- Display the size of sections in a given object or executable file:

 `size {{path/to/file}}`